Greenstand/treetracker-infrastructure/api_gateway/README.md

     1. You can view the relevant contexts using kubectl config view | grep treetracker 2-4 can be done using ./monitoring/doctl_setup.sh CLUSTER_NAME, e.g. ./monitoring/doctl_setup.sh do-sfo2-dev-k8s-treetracker
 1. Run ansible to install ambassador helm chart `ansible-playbook ambassador-playbook.yml`
 1. Ambassdor is deployed!

+### Adding monitoring to Prometheus
+Once Ambassador has been installed, we need to expose the /metrics path so that Prometheus can scrape metrics.
+We do this by creating a ServiceMonitor resource in the same namespace that Ambassador is running it.
+This tells Prometheus how to collect metrics from Ambassador.
+There is already a ServiceMonitor manifest file in this repo that can be used.

+`kubectl -n <ambassador_namespace> apply -f ambassador-service-monitor.yaml`